bing-er/mc-forward-jacques/README.md

-# Monte Carlo Forward Model for Photon Transport
+# Monte Carlo Forward Model (Finite Slab)
+Date: November 25, 2025

+Version: 0.2

+## Project Overview

 This project implements a Forward Monte Carlo simulation for photon transport in turbid media.
-It is adapted from the methods described by Steven Jacques [1] and the standard MCML software [2].
+It is adapted from the methods described by Steven Jacques [1] and the standard MCML software [2, 3].

-This version (v0.4) implements the Finite Slab Geometry, representing a "Pencil Beam" experiment.
+This version (v0.2) implements the Finite Slab Geometry, representing a "Pencil Beam" experiment.

 ## 📁 Folder Structure
 ```